-Here at td finishing, we are proud to be one of the country’s leading suppliers of powder coating equipment.
-If you are a business looking to invest in such facilities, you may be looking to have those all important questions answered to begin with.
+Here at td finishing, we are proud to be one of the country’s leading suppliers of powder coating equipment for sale.
+If your business would like to invest in such facilities, you may be looking to have those all important questions answered, to begin with.
 For example; ‘what is powder coating?’ and ‘what is a powder coating system? and How does powder coating work?‘ As highly experienced experts in powder coating systems, we’ll be able to answer all of these questions and more.
-Therefore, when the time is right to invest in a powder coating line, you will know exactly what you need and exactly how to use powder coating equipment.
+Therefore, when the time is right to invest in a powder coating line, you will know exactly what to look for.

 What is Powder Coating?

-Powder coating is a type of finishing process that is applied to metal surfaces.
-A surface that has been powder coated is guaranteed to be more resistant against corrosion, scratches, wear and tear, chipping, and fading.
-Especially compared to a surface which doesn’t have this advanced protective finish.
-It consists of a flowing, fluidised powder which when baked in a powder coating oven, flows as a liquid before cooling to form a hard and durable finish.
-Typically used for metal substrate, td finishing powder coating equipment has been used to paint everything from bicycles to car parts and domestic boilers to Architectural aluminium.
+Powder coating is a finishing process that you apply to metal surfaces.
+A powder coated surface will be more resistant against corrosion, scratches, wear and tear, chipping, and fading.
+Especially compared to a surface that doesn’t have this advanced protective finish.
+It consists of a flowing, fluidised powder that is baked in a coating oven.
+The powder then flows as a liquid.
+Then, it cools to form a hard and durable finish. td finishing powder coating equipment is used to paint everything – from bicycles to car parts and domestic boilers to Architectural aluminium.
 There are usually three stages to the powder coating application.

-- The first stage involves preparing a surface for powder coating.
+The first stage involves preparing a surface for powder coating.
 This can be done in several ways, depending on the final finish requirements.
 The two most common ways are hand wiping with cleaner and shot-blasting followed by a full online pre-treatment plant.
 Our Pre-treatment plants work in one of two ways, an online spray for conveyorised plant or an automated dip tank with gantry system.
-The system allows for basket loading of longer, or higher quantities of material.
-The powder coating pre-treatment is designed to clean and prepare the surface of the substrate allowing for good, reliable adhesion of the powder coating. td finishing can assist you with working out the correct pre-treatment regime for your business.
+The system will allow you to load the basket with longer or higher quantities of material.
+The powder coating pre-treatment cleans and prepares the surface of the substrate.
+It allows for good, reliable adhesion of the powder coating. td finishing can assist you with working out the correct pre-treatment regime for your business.
 This stage is followed by the use of a powder coating drying oven.